- Dreamweaver workflow overview

 To display the Standard toolbar, select View > Toolbars > Standard.
 The toolbar contains buttons for common operations from the File and Edit menus: New, Open, Browse in Bridge, Save, Save All, Print Code, Cut, Copy, Paste, Undo, and Redo.

 The Coding toolbar

 (Displayed in Code view only.)
 Contains buttons that let you perform many standard coding operations.

 The Property inspector

 Lets you view and change a variety of properties for the selected object or text.
 Each object has different properties.
-The Property Inspector is not expanded by default in the Coder workspace layout.

 The Tag selector